Beloved actress Betty White was born January 17, 1922, and passed away at the age of 99 on December 31, 2021.

-Betty White has received many awards and honors over the years, not only for work in television but also for her work with animal organizations.
-She has a star on the Hollywood Walk of Fame, she was inducted into the Television Hall of Fame, she won a Humane Award from the American Veterinary Medical Association for her charitable work with animals, the USDA Forest Service made her an honorary forest ranger and the list goes on and on.
+Betty White received many awards and honors over the years, not only for work in television but also for her work with animal organizations.
+She has a star on the Hollywood Walk of Fame, was inducted into the Television Hall of Fame, won a Humane Award from the American Veterinary Medical Association for her charitable work with animals, and the USDA Forest Service made her an honorary forest ranger.
+The list goes on and on.

 Her tips for living happily for almost a century?
 "Enjoy life.
 Accentuate the positive, not the negative.
 It sounds so trite, but a lot of people will pick out something to complain about, rather than say, ‘Hey, that was great!’
 It’s not hard to find great stuff if you look.”
 (Parade, opens a new window 2018)